Willunga

 Table Chart PROFILE FAQ

-However, health care & social assistance is lower at 14.8% compared to the regional average of 17.7%.
-Employment opportunities locally may be limited, indicated by Census data comparing working population and resident population.
-In the past year, employment increased by 2.4%, labour force by 2.7%, raising unemployment by 0.3 percentage points.
-This contrasts with Greater Adelaide's marginal unemployment rise despite similar employment and labour force growth rates.
-Statewide in South Australia as of Sep-25, employment grew by 1.06% year-on-year, adding 9,370 jobs, with an unemployment rate of 4.5%, matching the national rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Willunga's employment mix suggests local growth could be approximately 6.2%% over five years and 13.1% over ten years, though this is a simple extrapolation for illustrative purposes only.
+The area shows strong specialization in agriculture, forestry & fishing, with an employment share of 5.4 times the regional level.
+Conversely, health care & social assistance has lower representation at 14.8% compared to the regional average of 17.7%.
+Employment opportunities locally may be limited, as indicated by Census data comparing working population and resident population.
+Over the 12 months to June 2025, employment increased by 2.4%, while labour force increased by 2.7%, causing unemployment to rise by 0.3 percentage points.
+Greater Adelaide recorded employment growth of 2.1% with marginal unemployment increase.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Willunga.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Willunga's employment mix suggests local growth of approximately 6.2% over five years and 13.1% over ten years.

 Frequently Asked Questions - Employment